YOLOv8 Pose Estimation#

 }

-// Draw keypoints on the frame
+// Draw individual keypoints

 for (int k = 0; k < box.keypoints.size(); ++k) {